yomvol/MusicVisualizer/README.md

 This music visualizer has been made in order to practice in creating C++ desktop app.
 It utilizes Cinder framework.
 A musical track is loaded into RAM, its next 20 milliseconds get analyzed with Fast Fourier Transform every cycle.
 All of the animations are dependent on a signal`s amplitude and frequency spectrum at a given moment.

+Upon opening choose a track.
+Supported file types are the following: .wav, .mp3, .mp4, .m4a, .flac.

 Copyright (c) 2014, The Cinder Project

  This code is intended to be used with the Cinder C++ library, http://libcinder.org